 - Why do you want this site?

-- What user demographic will the website target?
+- What user demographics will the website target?

-- Which direction you want your company go towards?
+- Which direction do you want your company to go towards?

 And more website specific questions such as what special features will be included in the website (newsletter, blog, video streaming, online store etc.)